netdata/netdata/exporting/prometheus/README.md

 # Using Netdata with Prometheus

-> IMPORTANT: the format Netdata sends metrics to prometheus has changed since Netdata v1.7.
-The new prometheus backend
+> IMPORTANT: the format Netdata sends metrics to Prometheus has changed since Netdata v1.7.
+The new Prometheus exporting
-> for Netdata supports a lot more features and is aligned to the development of the rest of the Netdata backends.
+> connector for Netdata supports a lot more features and is aligned to the development of the rest of the Netdata
+> exporting connectors.

 Prometheus is a distributed monitoring system which offers a very simple setup along with a robust data model.
 Recently Netdata added support for Prometheus.
-I'm going to quickly show you how to install both Netdata and prometheus on the same server.
-We can then use grafana pointed at Prometheus to obtain long term metrics Netdata offers.
+I'm going to quickly show you how to install both Netdata and Prometheus on the same server.
+We can then use Grafana pointed at Prometheus to obtain long term metrics Netdata offers.
 I'm assuming we are starting at a fresh ubuntu shell (whether you'd like to follow along in a VM or a cloud instance is up to you).

-## Installing Netdata and prometheus
+## Installing Netdata and Prometheus

 ### Installing Netdata